fluidd-core/fluidd/docs/features/localization.md

 Fluidd supports localization.
 Initially, the browsers default language is used.
 However, you can force a language via interface settings.

+See the [developer localization](/development/localization) docs For more information on how to contribute to translations.

 ![screenshot](/assets/images/localization.png)